trytouca/trytouca/sdk/js/examples/01_node_minimal/README.md

 The Touca server compares the new test results against our test results for `v1.0` and reports any differences in real-time.

-> We hope this section was not too confusing?
-We intentionally cut out a lot
-> of details to get you started with Touca in as little time as possible.
->
-> Check out our [Getting Started](https://docs.touca.io) guide if you like
-> to read more about how Touca works and how it is different from other
-> commonly-used testing techniques.

 ## General Model

 The pattern used in this example is generally applicable to testing